Sponsored in part by Kaufman-Heinz LLC

 VIP Tickets start at $249 + fees and include

 Children 5 years of age and younger receive free admission.
 Older children, 15 years of age and younger, qualify for a 50% discount on general admission tickets.
 Children must be accompanied by a ticketed adult (only 2 children allowed per ticketed adult).
 Discounts for children are not available on VIP tickets.
+Free or reduced-price tickets for children are only available in person at the Savannah Box Office at 216 East Broughton Street or at the on-site box office on the day of show.

 All sales are final; no refunds or exchanges.
 Concerts are held rain or shine.
 Artists are subject to change.